stuckinsnow/rg-lua.nvim/README.md

 # rg-lua

-A Neovim plugin for searching files with ripgrep and displaying results in markdown format.
+A Neovim plugin for searching files with ripgrep and displaying results in a clean, grouped format.

 ## Features

 - 🔍 Interactive search with ripgrep
 - 🔀 AND/OR search modes for multiple terms
 - 📋 Unique file filtering options
-- 📝 Clean markdown formatted results
+- 📝 Clean grouped results by file with syntax highlighting
 - 📁 File picker integration with fzf-lua
 - 💾 Save results to markdown files
-- ⚡ Fast async search with loading spinner
+- ⚡ Fast async search with animated loading spinner
+- 🎨 Search term highlighting in results

 ## Requirements

 - Neovim 0.9+
 - ripgrep (`rg` command)
-- fzf-lua
+- fzf-lua (optional, for file picker functionality)

 ## Installation